 Do not get emotionally attached to any asset.
-Long term mentality is important, but you also need to book some profits.
+The long-term mentality is important, but you also need to book some profits.
 Sometimes investors do not take any profits and that can also lead to poor performance.
 An unwillingness to pay taxes can also prevent investors from booking profits.
-Trimming some positions can be a very viable option.
+Thus, trimming some positions can be a very viable option.

 In our fast interconnected world, we all get instant news.
-This overflow of tons of information everyday can affect our ability to analyze things.
-Think about how much news on different companies, stock picks and stock advice can you absorb in one day?
+This overflow of tons of information every day can affect our ability to analyze things.
+Think about how much news on different companies, stock picks, and stock advice can you absorb in one day?
 Given the constant update on information we receive daily, investors can easily be confused.
 This leads them to become unsure and indecisive.
 This is never a good sign for the investor and its portfolio.
-Unable to distinguish between information, research material, opinionated material and sales pitches.
-As an investor you can easily feel lost.
-It is important to focus on your individual strategy.
-Avoid getting caught up in all the news.
+Unable to distinguish between information, research material, opinionated material, and sales pitches.
+As an investor, you can easily feel lost.
+It is important to focus on your individual strategy and avoid getting caught up in all the news.

 Make your own decisions

 Craving their trading signals so they can also become millionaires.
-In life we make our own decisions.
+In life, we make our own decisions.
 The same happens in the markets.
-Your investment decisions should always be analyzed and well considered.
-By making our own decisions instead of taking advice or “signals” from others we empower ourselves.
-It also allows us to deal with our own mistakes.
-If we trade or invest based on others opinions, we can easily blame them if things don’t go as planned.
+Your investment decisions should always be analyzed and well-considered.
+By making our own decisions instead of taking advice or “signals” from others you empower yourself.
+As it also allows us to deal with our own mistakes.
+If we trade or invest based on others' opinions, we can easily blame them if things don't go as planned.

 Avoid the hottest stock in the hottest sector

 The market is expensive and will remain so for some time.
 There are plenty of hot stocks in different sectors that are way overpriced.
 Investors oftentimes let their emotions control them, and drive stock prices into the air.
 This is a common investment mistake.
 Not only that but it is common for some speculators to follow trends and profit from them.
-Buying the most popular securities, investors can often misinterpret the cyclical nature of some markets and some assets.
+Therefore, by buying the most popular securities, investors can often misinterpret the cyclical nature of some markets and some assets.

 Focus on the long-term